LostHawkGSW/PayTogether/README.md

 - end_early (successfuly only if min params are met)
 - withdraw_return_funds
 - change_admin (admin only)
-- current_cost_per_person (return the current cost for the next person to join -- this will be the cost over the currently locked in users plus one; or a set price if this is a multi-beneficiary transaction)
+- current_cost_per_next_person (return the current cost for the next person to join -- this will be the cost over the currently locked in users plus one; or a set price if this is a multi-beneficiary transaction)
+- current_cost_per_person